B Tech and Master of Science in Computer Science and Engineering by Research

 Click here for the semester wise curriculum.

-B.Tech in Computer Science and MS by Research in Computational Natural Science (5 year Dual Degree)
+B.Tech in Computer Science and Master of Science in Computational Natural Sciences by Research (5 year Dual Degree)

 1.About the Program: This program is about science - but it is not limited to the way science is traditionally practiced.
 This is also about computer science and IT - but it is not about creating IT professionals.
 It is about the science that is emerging in the interface of the information revolution and the challenges posed by some of the grave issues and problems in today's world.
 From newer ways of acquisition and management of multivariate data on complex natural systems to newer ways of deriving knowledge from the data using novel methods of data visualization and computational simulation, the world today needs a different breed of enabled scientists who are ready to navigate this interface.
 This program is for those who have the inner desire to take on these grand scientific challenges.